moq-wg/moq-transport/draft-lcurley-warp.md

 Warp is primarily designed for live content, but can switch to head-of-line blocking by changing stream prioritization.
 This is also useful for content that should not be skipped over, such as advertisements.
 To enable head-of-line blocking:

+* Audio streams SHOULD be prioritized equally with video streams.
 * Older streams SHOULD be prioritized over newer streams.

 For example, this formula will prioritize older segments: